-The Company's Consolidated Interim Financial Statements for the periods ended June 30, 2019and December 31, 2018, have been prepared in accordance with International Accounting Standard No. 34 (IAS 34) included in the International Financial Reporting Standards (hereinafter "IFRS") issued by the International Accounting Standards Board (hereinafter "IASB").
+The Company's Consolidated Financial Statements for the periods ended December 31, 2019 and 2018, have been prepared in accordance with the International Financial Reporting Standards (hereinafter "IFRS") issued by the International Accounting Standards Board (hereinafter "IASB").

-These consolidated interim financial statements have been prepared following the going concern principle by applying the historical cost method, with the exception, according to IFRS, of those assets and liabilities that are recorded at fair value.
+These Consolidated Financial Statements have been prepared following the going concern principle by applying the historical cost method, with the exception, according to IFRS, of those assets and liabilities that are recorded at fair value.

-These Interim Consolidated Statements reflect the consolidated financial position of Embotelladora Andina S.A. and its Subsidiaries as of June 30, 2019 and December 31, 2018 and the results of operations for the periods between January 1 and June 30, 2019 and 2018 and April 1 and June 30, 2019 and 2018, together with the statements of changes in equity and cash flows for the periods between January 1 and June 30, 2019 and 2018.
+These Consolidated Statements reflect the consolidated financial position of Embotelladora Andina S.A. and its Subsidiaries as of December 31, 2019 and 2018 and the results of operations for the periods between January 1 and December 31, 2019 and 2018, together with the statements of changes in equity and cash flows for the periods between January 1 and December 31, 2019 and 2018.

-These Interim Consolidated Financial Statements have been prepared based on the accounting records maintained by the Parent Company and by the other entities that are part of the Company and are presented in thousands of Chilean pesos (unless expressly stated) as this is the functional and presentation currency of the Company.
+These Consolidated Financial Statements have been prepared based on the accounting records maintained by the Parent Company and by the other entities that are part of the Company and are presented in thousands of Chilean pesos (unless expressly stated) as this is the functional and presentation currency of the Company.
 Foreign operations are included in accordance with the accounting policies established in Notes 2.5.